Broad Channel station

-The Broad Channel station is a local station on the IND Rockaway Line of the New York City Subway, located in the neighborhood of the same name at Noel and West Roads in the borough of Queens.
+The Broad Channel station is a station on the IND Rockaway Line of the New York City Subway, located in the neighborhood of the same name at Noel and West Roads in the borough of Queens.
 It is served by the A train and the Rockaway Park Shuttle at all times, the latter of which originates and terminates here except in the summertime on weekends during the day.
 Broad Channel originally opened in 1880 as a Long Island Railroad station.
 The LIRR discontinued service in 1950 after a fire on the trestle across Jamaica Bay, to the station's north.
 The station reopened June 28, 1956, as a subway station.

 Broad Channel is the only subway station serving the island of Broad Channel, which is located in Jamaica Bay and only has about 3,000 residents.
 Thus it is the least-used in the subway as of 2023.
 However, this station is the only transfer point for riders traveling to Brooklyn and Manhattan (which the A train travels to) and the four other stations served by the Rockaway Park Shuttle.
 North of this station, there are two additional tracks within the right-of-way: a short track that allows Rockaway Park Shuttle trains to reverse direction and return to the Rockaways, and a longer track that is used to test new subway cars.